 How to Grow Arnica

 Planting arnica isn’t difficult.
 Just sprinkle the seeds lightly on prepared soil in late summer, then cover them lightly with sand or fine soil.
 Keep the soil slightly moist until the seeds germinate.
 Be patient; seeds usually sprout in about a month, but germination can take much longer.
-Thin the seedlings to allow about 12 inches between each plant.
+Thin the seedlings to allow about 12 inches (30 cm.) between each plant.

 You can also start arnica seeds indoors.
-Plant the seeds in pots and keep them in bright, indirect sunlight where temperatures are maintained at approximately 55 F. (13 C.) For best results, grow the plants indoors for several months before moving them to a permanent outdoor location after all danger has passed in spring.
+Plant the seeds in pots and keep them in bright, indirect sunlight where temperatures are maintained at approximately 55 F. (13 C.) For best results, grow the plants indoors for several months before moving them to a permanent outdoor location after all danger of frost has passed in spring.

 If you have access to established plants, you can propagate arnica by cuttings or divisions in spring.